 On turning the keyboard over did spot a bit of corrosion.
 Not confirm if this was from the battery compartment leak though.
 Getting the shield off was pretty straightforward but the plastic clips were fiddly to push back

-Thankfully the isopropyl took most of the dirt away.
+Thankfully the IPA took most of the dirt away.
 After submerging in warm water with a drop of Shower gel the rest cleaned up nicely.
-I followed the same procedure to clean the keys and rubber pads which turned everything a nice shade of brown.
+I followed the same procedure to clean the keys and rubber pads which turned the water a bit murky.

 The Rebuild was just the complete opposite of taking the NC-100 apart so I wont bore you with it.